Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Pseudo-spectral discretization of the incompressible Navier--Stokes equations

-In LES, we solve the equations on a coarser grid than DNS.
-We introduce a coarse grid of size $M^3$ with $M < N$.
-The resolved numerical stress is computed on the coarse grid as $\sigma^M(\bar{v})$, where $\sigma^M$ is defined analogously to $\sigma^N$ using grid size $M$ for both DFTs and the anti-aliasing procedure.
-To account for discretization effects in the filtering commutator, we subtract the discretely resolved part from the filtered DNS equations~\cite{agdesteinExactExpressionsUnresolved2026}, yielding
+In LES we solve on a coarser grid of size $M^D$ with $M < N$.
+The resolved stress on the coarse grid is $\sigma^M(\bar{v})$, where $\sigma^M$ is defined analogously to $\sigma^N$ in \cref{eq:sigma-N} using $M$ for both DFTs and for the antialiasing operator~\cite{agdesteinExactExpressionsUnresolved2026}.
+Splitting the filtered DNS stress into a discretely resolved part and a remainder gives